FAQs on upcoming tax payments in light of COVID-19

 A: Yes.
 Tax pooling can provide other options for managing cash flow.
 For example:

 - Tax Finance products allow you to make your provisional tax payment on a future date you choose for a fixed fee upfront.
-For example, payments of 2020 provisional tax can be deferred;
+For example, payments of 2020 or 2021 provisional tax can be deferred;

 - Making payments into a tax pool based on forecast liabilities rather than on standard uplift without estimating.
 Interest is payable (at more competitive rates) on the lesser of your actual RIT liability or that payable under the standard uplift method.
 If you already use tax pooling and have made deposits into a pool, refunds of overpaid tax can be paid quickly; and